Nonlinear Gaussian process tomography with imposed non-negativity constraints on physical quantities for plasma diagnostics: Nonlinear Gaussian process tomography

 \item \textbf{Connection to stochastic processes}: The log-GP is associated with geometric Brownian motion and can be obtained as a solution to a stochastic differential equation when spatial directions are correlated based on a kernel function. \end{itemize}

 From the above, log-GP is often more suitable than existing Gaussian processes for estimating physical quantities expressed on a logarithmic scale, such as density, energy, temperature, and radiance.
+In particular, "gradient length" and "closed under multiplication" are advantages that existing GPT\cite{J_Svensson_2011} do not have, which is one of the motivations of our work.
 However, even for such physical quantities, the advantage of log-GP diminishes when the relative change is sufficiently small compared to the absolute amount (\(\Delta f \ll f\)).
 Furthermore, log-GP cannot be applied to physical quantities taking both positive and negative values, such as velocity.